Matt Simon (American football, born 1953)

 Matthew Simon (born December 6, 1953) is an American football coach and former player.
-He is the offensive coordinator and quarterbacks coach for Ohio Northern University, positions he has held since 2024.
-Prior to arriving at ONU, Simon was a Defensive and Special Teams Analyst for the University of Maryland Terrapins.
-Simon has previously coached in the collegiate ranks, most notably as head coach at the University of North Texas from 1994 to 1997 and the offensive coordinator for the Delaware Fightin' Blue Hens football program, from 2017-2019.
+He is the offensive coordinator for Alfred University, a position he has held since 2026.
+Simon has previously coached in the collegiate ranks, most notably as head coach at the University of North Texas from 1994 to 1997 and the offensive coordinator for the Delaware Fightin' Blue Hens football program, from 2017 to 2019.
 Simon is one of only ten football coaches to win both an NCAA Division I-A/FBS national championship (with Washington in 1991) and a Super Bowl (with the Baltimore Ravens in 2000).

 Born in Akron, Ohio, Simon grew up in El Paso, Texas.
 He attended Burges High School where he was a three-sport standout in football, track and wrestling.
 He earned four letters as a linebacker for the Eastern New Mexico University Greyhounds and was later inducted into the ENMU Hall of Honors.
 Immediately following his playing career, Simon began his coaching career as a graduate assistant at his alma mater.
 After one year as an assistant at Borger High School, Simon coached the tight end and linebacker positions at the University of Texas at El Paso under head coach Bill Michael.

 In 1982, he became running backs and placekickers coach at the University of Washington.
 The Huskies went to nine bowl games over a span of ten seasons.
 In 1991, the Huskies tied the Miami Hurricanes for the national championship.
 In 1997, Simon was inducted into the University of Washington's Hall of Fame.
 Simon left Washington in 1992 for the offensive coordinator position at New Mexico under head coach Dennis Franchione.
 The Lobos averaged 413 yards and 30.5 points per game during that span.
 They ranked 13th in the country in 1992 and improved to 8th the following year.

 Simon succeeded Dennis Parker as head coach at North Texas in 1994, becoming only the 10th African American to lead a Division I-A football squad.
 In his first season, Simon guided North Texas to the Southland Conference Championship.
 He was named Southland Conference Coach of the Year, Black Coaches Association National Football Coach of the Year and AFCA Region 4 Coach of the Year.
 Simon resigned in January, 1998 because of scheduling differences with the athletic administration.
 Simon believed the proposed 1998 non conference schedule put too many North Texas football players at risk for injury.